West Virginia School of Osteopathic Medicine

 WVSOM offers an excellent benefits package including educational loan repayment, fully paid malpractice insurance and relocation expenses.
 Salary and faculty rank based on experience and training.
 We also have ultra-modern lecture and laboratory facilities.

-In 2012, WVSOM was recognized as A Great College to Work For by the Chronicle of Higher Education.
+For the last three years, WVSOM has been recognized as A Great College to Work For by the Chronicle of Higher Education.
 The school’s campus is located in Lewisburg, a picturesque community nestled in the Appalachian Mountains.
 In addition to being named as one of America’s Coolest Small Town in 2011, Lewisburg has an array of eclectic restaurants, outdoor activities, antique shops, art galleries, a Carnegie Hall performing arts center, and a live theater supported by varied local artists and benefactors.
 The community is also supported with a regional medical center and excellent educational opportunities for students of all ages.
 To get a glimpse of this charming community, visit http://www.lewisburg-wv.com or http://www.greenbrierwv.com

 Interested candidates are encouraged to contact Leslie Bicksler, MSW, Associate Vice President of Human Resources at firstname.lastname@example.org or (304) 647-6279 for more information.
 Applications will be accepted until the position is filled.